 Are bright hair dyes damaging to the hair?

 According to Fleming, bright hair colors like pink, purple, blue, and green aren’t damaging in and of themselves.
-Again, most are just being deposited on top of the hair.
 The issue becomes problematic if you have to overly lighten your hair beforehand to achieve that super bright result, which can leave it damaged, she says, again underscoring the importance of only letting pros bleach your hair.

 Why Trust Byrdie?